 If you’re like many business owners, you find yourself wondering if your website is contributing to your business in a meaningful way.

 When a business website is optimized to attract prospects, capture leads, and increase sales, there is no doubt about the impact it has on your bottom line.
-If you have any doubts at all, that’s an obvious sign that something is wrong and needs to be fixed asap.
+If you have any doubts at all, that’s a sign that something is wrong and needs.
+Fix it asap.

 Here are five web strategies that will help you turn the ship around.
 I also include a few recommended WordPress plugins that make adding each feature a snap.